 This desire rose from their experiences that theological institutions fail to recognise and respond to the needs of women, especially African women.
 Generally speaking, this is the background in which the Circle was instituted.

 The Circle is not solely Christian based, however.
 Oduyoye wrote that they seek to include participants in the Circle from other religions as well, such as Islam and Judaism.
 Oduyoye wrote, “‘We do not ask for religious affiliation in the Circle, only that one should consciously live by a belief in God.'”
-Njoroge calls it “an ecumenical and multi-faith movement,” which really is just a misnomer for unionism (Kalu, 392).
+Njoroge calls it “an ecumenical and multi-faith movement,” which is just a misnomer for syncretism (Kalu, 392).
 This gets me into my disagreements with Njoroge, but for now, I will echo the African women’s voice that needs to be heard.
-For now, it should suffice to say that the Circle cannot be called Christian if it has a unionistic function.
+For now, it should suffice to say that the Circle cannot be called Christian if it has a syncretistic function.

 The first thing to echo is letting the African women’s voice speak on the ubiquitous problem of HIV and AIDS and other evils in Africa.
 Since the Circle has been formulated, African women and others (including men) “have written on such topics as widowhood, wife inheritance, childlessness, single parenting, [and] female genital mutilation” (Kalu, 400), which is a tremendous accomplishment worthy of recognition, admiration, and praise.
 Yet women don’t need to be ordained in order to bring attention to these issues, as Njoroge believes.

 Nevertheless, their honourable efforts led to the United Nations Development Fund for Women (UNIFEM) to learn of the grim trepidations committed against African women that was otherwise kept silent.
 The following quote from UNIFEM is quite graphic, so bear that in mind as you read this section of their statement: